wonscha/wonscha/README.md

 Hi!
-Thanks for accessing my github profile.
+Thank you for visiting my github profile.
 I am a MERN stack web developer with quick learning capability and high responsibility.
-I am interested in Machine Learning technology as well.
+I am also interested in Machine Learning technology.
 Currently studying at Centennial College Artificial Intelligence Program.